“Rule number one: Don’t fuck with librarians.” – Neil Gaiman

 (with Alex Carroll) on the topic, “Librarians as Action Researchers: A Practical Framework for Evidence-Based Information Literacy Instruction” at the 2015 LOEX conference (April 30-May 2), Denver, Co.

-You can contact Kevin at kevin dot michael dot klipfel at gmail dot com or on Twitter @K_M_Klipfel
+You can contact Kevin at kevin dot michael dot klipfel at gmail dot com.
+He’s also, for some reason, on Twitter @K_M_Klipfel

 The opinions expressed on this blog solely represent the opinions of the authors (who else’s would they be?!) (and not even necessarily both of them).